 - completely remove the bin and reposition it to a new location close by

-My preference is to completely remove the compost bin when they are three quarters full by lifting it off the organic matter and repositioning it close by.
-From here it’s a simple process of shovelling the material back into the compost bin.
+My preference is to completely remove the compost bin when they are three quarters full by lifting it vertically off the organic matter and repositioning it close by.
+From here it’s a simple process of shovelling the material back into the top of the compost bin.

 This method ensures that the compost gets a large amount of air into it when shovelling it back in.